DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

-Scarcely twenty years after its commercial development and expansion, the Internet’s aspiration to be a forerunner of diversity, plurality and liberty have been severely curtailed.
+Scarcely twenty years after its commercial development and expansion, the Internet’s aspiration to be a forerunner of diversity, plurality and liberty has been severely curtailed.
 Its potential for decentralization and disintermediation is now pitted against new tendencies towards centralization.
 An apt term for this phenomenon is hypercentrality.
 Hypercentrality results in the near-infinite concentration of online activity among a very limited number of spaces.
-Google, Facebook, Twitter, Amazon, Wikipedia, Yahoo, and Skype, all possess an unprecedented degree of centrality and have hundreds of millions of users worldwide.
+Google, Facebook, Twitter, Amazon, Wikipedia, Yahoo and Skype, all possess an unprecedented degree of centrality and have hundreds of millions of users worldwide.

-Gratis, or offering services to users for free, is the business model all these platforms have in common and it is the most effective way to achieve such a degree of centrality.
+Gratis, or offering services to users for free, is the business model these platforms have in common and it is the most effective way to achieve such a degree of centrality.
 Once a sufficient level of network effect has been reached selling ad-space becomes easy and a range of business approaches can be tested, such as the sale of merchandise and